mediocregopher/flamingo/README.md

         //Max number of bytes to read off the socket at a time.
 Defaults to 1024,
         //doesn't really need to be set unless you have a specific reason
         BufferSize: 1024,

+        //If we want to buffer data until we hit a specific byte, set to true and
+        //and specify the byte we want.
+Messages read from RecvData will include
+        //the trailing delimeter
+        BufferTillDelim: true,
+        Delim: '\n',
     })
     fmt.Printf("Port created\n")